QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

 # Extended-Cisco-NXOS-Shell
 Cisco NXOS Shell extended to also configure VLANs on Cisco NXOS ports and port channels.
-The new commands reside in the **Resource Drivers - Python** folder, in the *cisco_nxos_ext.py* file, while the modified commands reside in the *cisco_nxos_ext.py* file.
+The modified VLAN commands reside in the **Resource Drivers - Python** folder, in the *cisco_nxos_ext.py* file, while the modified commands reside in the *cisco_nxos_ext.py* file.

 <h2>Specific modifications</h2>